priestc/giotto/README.md

 Giotto is a python application framework.
 Not quite a web framework, but it does include plumbing for deploying applications through a web server.

+Giotto's motto is "An application framework for idealists with no deadlines"

 Why?
 ====